ramgorthi04/gist/planner_hints.md

 }

-### Get all orders by Customer Name
+### Retrieve order history for this list of customers: [...]
 {
     "Plan": {
         "1": {
-            "Request": "Filter orders to find those placed by Customer Name", "DataNeeded": "orders",
+            "Request": "Filter orders to find those placed by customers in the prompt", "DataNeeded": "orders, prompt",
             "PaginationNeeded": "False",
             "RequiresCode": "True",
             "RequiresQuery": "False"